-One of the measures to overcome them and achieve the goals of sustainability and climate neutrality, is the trend towards renewable energy generation for self-consumption.
+One of the measures to overcome them and achieve the goals of sustainability and climate neutrality is the trend towards renewable energy generation for self-consumption.

 And why self-consumption?

-This alternative solution to the conventional and expensive energy consumption is very popular in Southern European countries such as Spain.
-This country benefits from its sunny climate (300 days of sunshine a year) that makes its solar energy production profitable and uninterrupted.
+This alternative solution to conventional and expensive energy consumption is very popular in Southern European countries such as Spain.
+This country benefits from its sunny climate (300 days of sunshine a year) which makes its solar energy production profitable and uninterrupted.
 But what about Northern countries such as the UK?